uf2020/ccxt/Manual.md

 Each market is a place for trading some kinds of valuables.
 Sometimes they are called with various different terms like instruments, symbols, trading pairs, currencies, tokens, stocks, commodities, contracts, etc, but they all mean the same – a trading pair, a symbol, a financial instrument or some kind of *product*.

 In terms of the ccxt library, every market trades products within itself.
 The set of products differs from market to market opening possibilities for cross-market and cross-product arbitrage.
 A product is usually a pair of traded crypto and/or fiat currencies.

-Some markets and exchange services offer trading various derivatives (like future contracts and options) and also have [dark pools](https://en.wikipedia.org/wiki/Dark_pool), [OTC](https://en.wikipedia.org/wiki/Over-the-counter_(finance)) (over-the-counter deals), merchant APIs and much more.

 ## Product Structure